Fear of retribution hangs over Syria's defectors

-ALEPPO, Syria (Reuters) - Fearful of deadly retribution for his defection to Jordan, Syrian Prime Minister Riyad Hijab sought help from rebels to spirit dozens of family members out of the country and beyond the reach of President Bashar al-Assad’s forces.
+ALEPPO, Syria, Aug 6 (Reuters) - Fearful of deadly retribution for his defection to Jordan, Syrian Prime Minister Riyad Hijab sought help from rebels to spirit dozens of family members out of the country and beyond the reach of President Bashar al-Assad’s forces.

 The scale of the operation needed to smuggle Hijab and his relatives across the border to Jordan - Hijab’s family and those of seven brothers and two sisters were all moved to safety - speaks volumes for difficulties facing potential defectors.